tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/5-list_attributes.md

   	}
   ]
 ---
-Fetches all Attributes and Metadata for a given DCPDatasource
+Fetches all Attributes and Metadata for a given Datasource